FlamingSpork/phonectf/making_writeup.md

 I used Audacity to make an audio file with DTMF tones to the flag.

-## AUTOVON
+## (AUTOVON)[agi-bin/autovon.agi]
-I removed a significant portion of `payphone.agi` and made it detect the AUTOVON Flash Override (`A`) tones as a coin, play a crossbar connect sound, and then play the flag.
+I removed a significant portion of `payphone.agi` and made it detect the AUTOVON Flash Override (`A`) tones as a coin, since this seemed easier than trying to get DTMF detection in a dialplan.
+If 5¢ (one press of the `A` button) was received, it played the flag, but it gave a busy signal if any other buttons were heard or if it timed out waiting for a digit.

-The flag was made using `echo "FLA\$HG0RDONOVERRID3" | minimodem --tx tdd -f TDD.flac`, which I made play three times specifically to get it to work with (TTY/TDD drawers)[https://twitter.com/Flaming_Spork/status/1504902391094784006] and to hopefully minimize decoding problems.
+I made the flag using `echo "FLA\$HG0RDONOVERRID3" | minimodem --tx tdd -f TDD.flac`, which I made play three times specifically to get it to work with (TTY/TDD drawers)[https://twitter.com/Flaming_Spork/status/1504902391094784006] and to hopefully minimize decoding problems.

 ***TODO: download final patched AGI scripts***

-## Redboxing
+## (Redbox)[agi-bin/redbox.agi]
 very little modification to make it work the main thing was to make it not faithfully emulate and expect digits to dial in the end, didn't manage to truly defeat that requirement, so just made the clue include it